Home

 another in each of 2000 and 2002, then

-following with four more, of which this is one, in
+followed with four more, of which this is one, in

 2004.
 It appears to be inventor Ulf Siebert's third

 publication.
-Players being by randomly placing
+Players begin by randomly placing

 variously-valued square tiles to form a "board".